-Context Proposed Site 7: 6-12 Kennington Lane and Wooden Spoon House, 5 Dugard Way SE11 Views Strategic view: Townscape View 27(b) - Parliament Square to Palace of Westminster Local views (Policy Q25): (c) (i) views N and NNE from Brockwell park to the City (c) (ii) view NNE from Norwood Park to the City (c) (iii) view N from Gipsy Hill to the City (d) (i) view SE and SSE from Westminster Bridge Road to the Lincoln Tower (d) (xiii) (a) view E from Victoria Tower Gardens and (b) SE from Members' Terrace of Houses of Parliament to Lambeth Palace • (d) (xiv) view ESE from Millbank to 8 Albert Embankment Transport and access PTAL 6a Elephant and Castle Rail and Tube and Kennington Tube approximate 10 minute walk Various buses on A3 and Kennington Lane.
-On the TfL Road Network (TLRN) A3 in close proximity, a Healthy Route and Cycle Superhighway 7 Cycle hire docking stations at Cotton Gardens Estate and Hampton Street Located in a Controlled Parking Zone Air Quality Focus Area No Energy Located in a Heat Network Priority Area Flood risk Wholly within the EA's Flood Zone 3 and the Thames Tidal Breach Model shows the northern portion of the site to be at risk during a 2100 scenario only.
+Context Proposed Site 7: 6-12 Kennington Lane and Wooden Spoon House, 5 Dugard Way SE11 Views Strategic view: Strategic View 27B - N side Parliament Square to Palace of Westminster (protected silhouette) Local views (Policy Q25): (c) (i) views N and NNE from Brockwell park to the City (c) (ii) view NNE from Norwood Park to the City (c) (iii) view N from Gipsy Hill to the City (d) (i) view SE and SSE from Westminster Bridge Road to the Lincoln Tower (d) (xiii) (a) view E from Victoria Tower Gardens and (b) SE from Members' Terrace of Houses of Parliament to Lambeth Palace (d) (xiv) view ESE from Millbank to 8 Albert Embankment Transport and access PTAL 6b Elephant and Castle Rail and Tube and Kennington Tube approximately a 10 minute walk Bus stops on A3 and Kennington Lane.
+Kennington Road is part of the TfL Road Network (TLRN) A3 in proximity, a Healthy Route and Cycle Superhighway 7 Cycle hire docking stations at Cotton Gardens Estate and Hampton Street Within the Kennington Controlled Parking Zone Air Quality Focus Area Yes - Elephant and Castle to St George's Circus and Kennington Lane Energy Located in a Heat Network Priority Area Flood risk Wholly within the EA's Flood Zone 3 and the Thames Tidal Breach Model shows the northern portion of the site to be at risk during a 2100 scenario only.
 Small ponding has been identified in the modelling during a low-risk surface water event but is considered to be very low risk.
 Access to open space and nature conservation St Mary's Park (LB Southwark) is within 200m of the site.
 Within an area of open space deficiency for local/small/pocket, district, metropolitan and regional parks.
 Within an area deficient in access to nature.
 Trees No Tree Preservation Orders on or adjacent to the site.

-Context Proposed Site 7: 6-12 Kennington Lane and Wooden Spoon House, 5 Dugard Way SE11 Community safety Recorded crimes in Prince's ward August 2020 - July 2021: 1,988.
-Top three categories: • Anti-social behaviour: 34.9 per cent • Violence and sexual offences: 21.3 per cent • Other theft: 7.8 per cent Recorded crimes in Prince's ward September 2018 - July 2021: 6,253.
-Top three categories: • Anti-social behaviour: 30.8 per cent • Violence and sexual offences: 21.1 per cent • Vehicle crime: 9.7 per cent Prince's ward has had one of the lowest rates of serious youth Description of current site character violence (SYV) in Lambeth since 2018.
-The builders' merchant requires concrete paving for operations.
+Context Proposed Site 7: 6-12 Kennington Lane and Wooden Spoon House, 5 Dugard Way SE11 Community safety Recorded crimes in Kennington ward May 2021 - April 2023: 2,58 Most common offences during this period: • Violence against the person: 729 • Theft: 499 • Other accepted crime: 344 • Burglary: 176 Recorded crimes in Kennington ward April 2023: 97 Most common offences during this period: • Theft: 29 • Violence against the person: 22 • Other accepted crime: 14 • Public order offences: 10 Description of current site character The builders' merchant requires concrete paving for operations.
 This gives the site a hard, urban character with no urban greening.
 Also in the site boundary is the Christ the Redeemer building, a 1960s/1970s brick building of 4 storeys that is vacant.
 Wooden Spoon House lies at the rear of the site, accessed from Dugard Way.
 The character of the building contrasts with the rest of the site as it appears more modern and has been tiled in blue and white.
 The current uses on site do not provide any natural surveillance of the street and there is virtually no activation.
 Neighbour context The flanks of no. 2 Kennington Lane, nos.
-1-9 Hollyoak Road adjoin the eastern boundary of the site.
+1-9 Hollyoak Road adjoint the eastern boundary of the site.
 To the north stand Limelight House and Goddard House, which are four and five storey residential blocks fronting Dugard Way.
 Part of the Jamyang Buddhist Centre, the former firestation on Renfrew Road (now residential) and the flank of number 34 Kennington Lane adjoin to the west.
-19th Century terraced properties in residential use occupy numbers 5-13 Kennington Lane directly opposite the site.
+19th Century terraced properties in residential use occupy number 5-13 Kennington Lane directly opposite the site.
 Fontenoy House, which stands within the Cottingham Close Estate, is a five storey LCC walk-up block.
-Relevant planning history Timber Yard R/O 6-24 Kennington Lane 99/00028/FUL - Erection of storage/warehouse and sales buildings, together with associated external works, including the installation of new boundary wall and railings (revised proposal).
-Granted 14/04/1999.